bringyourownideas/laravel-sitemap/README.md

 ## Usage

-The package registers a artisan command called `generate:sitemap`.
+The package registers a artisan command called `sitemap:generate`.
 This triggers a crawl of your site and writing out of the sitemap.
 For convenience, you can add this to your deployment steps.

 ### Regular Updates of the sitemap